hanhung/Creating-Audio-Reactive-Visuals-With-StyleGAN/README.md

 src="https://www.youtube.com/embed/07A5MKOW7y4">
 </iframe>

 Here we perform some ablation experiments by fixing the style vectors from two of the filters and varying only one.
-The videos are inputs from low pass, band pass and high pass respectively.
+The videos are results for low pass, band pass and high pass respectively.

 ### 2-2.Nsynth Extracted Features